JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 Documenter simply adds an additional commit with the built documentation.
 You should be aware that Documenter may overwrite existing content without warning.

-If you wish to create the `gh-pages` branch manually the that can be done following [these instructions](https://coderwall.com/p/0n3soa/create-a-disconnected-git-branch).
+If you wish to create the `gh-pages` branch manually that can be done following [these instructions](https://coderwall.com/p/0n3soa/create-a-disconnected-git-branch).

 ## Documentation Versions